 Please note that these settings will only be available if your account is set as an Administrator.

 Accessing the User Management Page

 The User Management page is broken up into three sections.
-The ‘Manage Subscription’ section lets you manage your Tailwind account type and total number of Tailwind user subscriptions, the Registered Users list shows you all your existing User Accounts, and the Personnel list shows all the Personnel records in your database that do not currently have their own Registered User Account.
+The ‘Manage Subscription’ section lets you manage your Tailwind account type and the total number of Tailwind user subscriptions, the Registered Users list shows you all your existing User Accounts, and the Personnel list shows all the Personnel records in your database that do not currently have their Registered User Account.

 Managing Your Subscription

 The Manage Subscriptions section shows how many User Accounts you are currently paying for on your Tailwind account.
 It also allows you to adjust that number up or down in real-time if you need to expand or reduce your total number of users.

 The number here is the maximum number of Registered Users you can have configured, so if you are already using all of your accounts and want to add a new one, you will need to increase your Subscription Count first.